 Young Widower Saves the Life of New Wife’s College Roommate

 They were both widowed young, left to raise children alone, carry the weight of grief, and somehow start again.
-But through love and one selfless act set off a butterfly effect that would forever reshape three families.
+But through love and one selfless act, a butterfly effect of friendship and connection reshaped three families forever.

 In This Episode You Will Learn